MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Experiment

 \subsection{MoE Inference}

-The experiments about inference include two parts: one shows the performance of the MoE inference system on the different models with billions of parameters, and the other one shows the effectiveness of the offloading strategy we propose in Section~\ref{sec:ring_memory}.
+The inference experiments consist of two parts: the first part evaluates the performance of the MoE inference system using different models with varying numbers of parameters (in the billions), while the second part assesses the effectiveness of the offloading strategy proposed in Section~\ref{sec:ring_memory}.